-Olivia Miles: When we were developing the style for the character we were inspired by fashion bloggers, I have to say, and street style websites like the sartorialist, where people are expressing themselves in different ways.
+Jane’s style is eclectic.
+What inspired her look?
+When we were developing the style for the character we were inspired by fashion bloggers, I have to say, and street style websites like the sartorialist, where people are expressing themselves in different ways.

-OM: I wouldn’t quite call it vintage.
+In the pilot episode, Jane wears a red military jacket.
+Was that a vintage piece?
+I wouldn’t quite call it vintage.
 It was Rugby Ralph Lauren .
 I didn’t find it in the stores.
 I found it in a costume house and then I augmented it and added the chains.

-OM: What’s really important to me on the show is to keep everyone in their own identity.
+Fashion in this show is almost a character in itself.
+What is the overall theme that guides the wardrobe aesthetic?
+What’s really important to me on the show is to keep everyone in their own identity.
 With that many actors to dress, it can be hard to keep everyone on their character path.